1777 Sentry Parkway West

 William Griffin, P.E., PSP

-Bill Griffin has been with CPMI for six years, providing CPM scheduling of construction projects, along with analysis and preparation of delay and disruption disputes.
+Bill Griffin has been with CPMI for seven years, providing CPM scheduling of construction projects, along with analysis and preparation of delay and disruption disputes.
 Prior to CPMI, Bill worked for an electrical engineering firm on reverse engineering, redesign, and performing quality control of mechanical and electromechanical parts and assemblies.
 He is adept in document review using various litigation databases, preparation of demonstrative graphics, and in several CPM scheduling software programs.
 He provides detailed analyses of schedule delay claims, lost labor productivity, and damages on commercial and government projects involved in litigation, both defending and supporting construction claims.
 Bill lectures on scheduling, delay, and disruption and he regularly prepares schedules, expert reports and presentations.

 - Drexel University, B.S., Mechanical Engineering